AlexisCro/team-project-versionning/README.md

 ```

 Finally you need to add reviewers to the PR.
 To do that you need to click on Reviewers and add the reviewer.

+### Check after push
+After push your code you need to check if the html5validator is ok.
+To do that you need to go at the end of the page (under reviews).
+You'll see a check of html5validator.
+If it's ok ythe branch can be merged.
+If not you need to fix the error (click on details), resolve and push again.

 ## Commitizen